Violence against women in Mexico: Activism and protest

 In recent years, feminist groups have become more vocal with their critique towards police organizations and government figures.
 Specifically, these activists claim to be protesting against their ineffectiveness when handling cases of violence against women.
 As a result, feminist groups have established campaigns that aim to bring awareness to violence against women and femicides in Mexico.
+One of these campaigns traces back to the 1990s in Mexico in the case of Claudia Rodriguez Ferrando, where feminists in Mexico took to the streets to demand her release after she was arrested for killing her abuser in self-defense.